Seunope/square-me-mobile-app/README.md

     ❌ API not connected to real/mock server

-    ❌ No form validation yet (intended: Yup or Zod)

     ❌ Minimal error handling & no toast/feedback alerts

-    ❌ UI not yet optimized for all screen sizes

     ❌ No test coverage included